4ykh4nCyb3r/4ykh4nCyb3r.github.io/_posts/2025-12-16-lab05_access_control.md

 }
 ```

+**What changed**: We added an if condition that checks request.getRemoteAddr().
+This ensures that if a random hacker on the internet (IP 1.2.3.4) sends the header, it is ignored.
+It is only honored if it comes from our internal infrastructure.

 ### Secure C#

 In ASP.NET Core, ensure the `ForwardedHeadersMiddleware` is configured strictly, rather than writing custom middleware that blindly accepts headers.